chris-morgan/zola/docs/content/documentation/getting-started/configuration.md

 # See below for list of accepted values
 highlight_theme = "base16-ocean-dark"

-# Whether to generate a RSS feed automatically
+# Whether to generate a feed automatically
-generate_rss = false
+generate_feed = false

+# The filename to use for the feed.
+Used as the template filename, too.
+# Defaults to "atom.xml", which has a builtin template that renders an Atom 1.0 feed.
+# There is also a builtin template "rss.xml" that renders an RSS 2.0 feed.
+# feed_filename = "atom.xml"

-# The number of articles to include in the RSS feed.
+# The number of articles to include in the feed.
 Will include all items if
 # not set (the default).
-# rss_limit = 20
+# feed_limit = 20

 # Whether to copy or hardlink files in static/ directory.
 Useful for sites
 # whose static files are large.
 Note that for this to work, both static/ and